 - Dollar store clear plastic ornaments

-- Dixie Belle paint in Mint Julep, Tea Rose, and Drop Cloth
+- paint in Mint Julep, Tea rose, and Drop Cloth

 - Redesign with Prima Modeling Material